Blue Recycling Bins

 More information can be found in the Hertfordshire Waste Partnership (HWP) Annual report.

-Why is knowing what to recycle so confusing?
 I'm struggling to know whether I can recycle something, who can I ask for help?

 Recycling collected at the kerbside is generally household packaging materials, including plastic bottles, pots, tubs and trays, paper, cardboard, glass bottles and jars, tins and cans and foil.
 If you're unsure if something can be recycled leave it out of your recycling.
 Alternatively, check out our Guide to Bins, Boxes & Collections page or Contact Us if you are still unsure.